Integral Models of Extremal Rational Elliptic Surfaces: Introduction

 This paper completes the program outlined above.
 We show that each surface found by Miranda and Persson has an integral model with good reduction everywhere (except for those of type $X_{11}(j)$, which is an exceptional case), and that every extremal rational elliptic surface over an algebraically closed field of characteristic $p > 0$ can be obtained by reducing one of these integral models mod $p$.

 An interesting feature of this theory is that the integral models of the Miranda-Persson surfaces are not unique, and in fact, we need to use more than one integral model of some of the Miranda-Persson surfaces to get a full set of extremal rational elliptic surfaces in characteristic $p$.
+Note that while the Miranda-Persson models are defined over $\Z$, when they are normalized using the conventions in \cite{ta}, the discriminants tend to be divisible by 2 and 3.
+When this happens the reduction is no longer an elliptic surface.
+Much of the work in this paper deals with getting these powers of 2 and 3 out of the discriminant.
+Also, note that the Miranda-Persson classification works in all characteristics except 2, 3, and 5, so that this paper is mostly about the difficulties involving these small primes.

 We should emphasize that the models produced here are integral Weierstrass models.
 We know by Artin's theory of simultaneous resolution of rational double points \cite{a} that these models can be transformed into integral smooth models, but this requires extension of the base ring, and we do not know how to control how big an extension is needed.